Skip to main content

 note

-Exporters are only available for Self-Managed Zeebe clusters and not in Camunda 8 SaaS.
+Exporters are only available for Self-Managed Zeebe clusters and are not available in Camunda 8 SaaS.

 Migrating Desktop Modeler Plugins is generally possible, as the same modeler infrastructure is used.